cuba-platform/cuba-sdk/Readme.md

 SDK tool has three repository scopes:
 - **search** - repository to search components for frameworks and add-ons.
 - **source** - source repository for maven commands.
 Dependencies will be downloaded from these repositories.
-- **sdk** - target repository to upload components with dependencies.
+- **target** - target repository to upload components with dependencies.

 By default the following repositories are configured:
 - **search scope:**